8-step Basic

 L knee bent, wrapped around straight R leg.
 (Lady goes to Man's track.)
 RF on ball of foot.
 R leg is straight.

-Lady's LF (the crossing foot): pull L toes in a lot, R toes are more forward to Man than L toes) 2 feet are not really parallel.
+Lady's LF (the crossing foot): pull L toes in a lot past R ball of foot, R toes are more forward to Man than L toes) 2 feet are not really parallel.

 This is a "collection point": Lady's weight is really on LF, LF crosses in front of RF and wait.

-Really show back leg line, extend R leg straight back, after receiving lead, lower, then transfer weight onto RF.
+Really show back leg line preparing for next step, extend R leg straight back, after receiving lead, lower, then transfer weight onto RF.
 Do not fall into next step.

 To finish the 8-step basic, next 3 steps are often called "resolution"

-Before going into resolution, lower into L knee first. then R leg reaches behind, crossing.
+Before going into resolution, lower into L knee first. then R leg reaches behind, crossing line.

 Then Man uses torso to lead Lady to diagonally go upward and move her weight onto LF, L straight leg.